will62794/will62794.github.io/_posts/2024-12-02-interaction-graphs.markdown

   <p align="center">
     <img src="https://github.com/will62794/ipa/blob/main/specs/TwoPhase/TwoPhase_semantic_interaction_graph.png?raw=true" alt="Two Phase Commit Protocol Interaction Graph" width="750">
   </p>
   <figcaption>Figure 4.
-Interaction graph for the two-phase commit protocol, based on the semantic independence conditions above.</figcaption>
+Interaction graph for the two-phase commit protocol, based on the semantic independence.</figcaption>
 </figure>

 We can see, for example, that the $$RMRcvAbortMsg$$ and $$RMRcvCommitMsg$$ actions are determined as interacting in the original, syntactic interaction graph, but in the refined, semantic interaction graph, they do not interact.
 This makes sense if we look at these underlying actions: